-Common examples of this include troweling on blocks of huge text in bright red or green, getting rid of empty space (or ‘padding’) in order to make things bigger unnecessarily, using tonally inappropriate copy and making grammatical errors for the sake of adding impact.
+Common examples of this include troweling on blocks of huge text in bright red or green, using all-caps, getting rid of empty space (or ‘padding’) in order to make things appear bigger, using tonally inappropriate copy and making grammatical errors for the sake of added impact.

 Yep.
 That’s right.
 They look flaming horrible.
 These approaches, even when used sparingly, can make a whole website lose its impact; or even worse have a negative impact.
 For one thing, the reason your company, service and/or product has a brand is this: Your customers aren’t stupid.
 They certainly don’t want to be treated as such.
 As the legendary ad-man David Ogilvy once said:

 Consumers are cultured, intelligent, ‘advert’-averse and socially sensitive.
 They can read between the lines and do so daily in their social lives and member communities.
 They interact with the brands of each other.
-So patronising them with big blocks of ‘look at me’ text in garish colours will only send off the wrong signals; not unlike a man in a 7-foot hat with a message written on cardboard stuck to it.
-People want to focus their attention where they feel they want to; good design should facilitate that process, not force it.
+So patronising them with big blocks of ‘look at me’ text in garish colours will only send the wrong signals; not unlike a man in a 7-foot hat with a message written on cardboard stuck to it.
+People focus their attention where they feel they want to.
+Good design should facilitate that process, not force it.

 2. Thou Shalt Not Become A Clone!

 This corroborates my first point.
 Your individuality is expressed and conveyed through the collective influence of words, design elements and processes.
 So stealing words, design elements and processes from other brands is not a good strategy.